kyma-project/website/content/blog-posts/2019-06-14-extend-wordpress/index.md

 ![Kyma Connector](./kyma-connector.png)

-# Connect Wordpress to Kyma
+# Connect WordPress to Kyma

 In this step you establish a trusted connection between the wordpress instance and your Kyma cluster, both hosted on the same Kubernetes cluster.
-You also register Wordpress API and Wordpress Events in the Service Catalog and enable both in a selected Namespace.
+You also register WordPress API and WordPress Events in the Service Catalog and enable both in a selected Namespace.

 In the Kyma Console navigate back to the home page, go to **Applications**, and create a new Application called `wordpress`.